Riding the Delhi Metro: the Best Way to Get Around

 What is Not Allowed on the Delhi Metro

 Sharp objects are not allowed on the Delhi metro.
-I was with a seamstress friend of mine when her fabric shears were nearly confiscated.
-Security gave her a pass, but I think this was because she was a foreigner and managed to explain the situation in broken Hindi.
+I was with a seamstress friend of mine and her fabric shears were nearly confiscated.
+Security let her keep them, but I think this was because she was a foreigner and managed to explain the situation in broken Hindi.

 Pets are not allowed on the Delhi metro.
 As a small dog owner, this is the only thing I don’t like about the metro.
 My life would be so much easier (and cheaper) if my dog could ride the metro!

-Photography and eating is also prohibited in the metro.
+Photography and eating is also prohibited.
 As of June 30, 2023, passengers are permitted to bring up to 2 unopened bottles of alcohol on the metro.

 Women’s Carriages